microsoft/r-server-campaign-optimization/Powershell_Instructions.md

 ## Setup
 -----------

-First, make sure you have set up your SQL Server by following the instructions in <a href="START_HERE.html">START HERE</a>.
+First, make sure you have set up your SQL Server by following <a href="SetupSQL.html?platform=onp">these instructions</a>.
 Then proceed with the steps below to run the solution template using the automated PowerShell files.

 ## Execute PowerShell Script
 ----------------------------